 The alternatives identified as potentially meeting the Guiding Principles are generally not at a project-level environmental review because they are still in the planning phase.
 In accordance with WAC 197-11-704, this PEIS evaluates non-project actions such as policies, plans, and programs at a programmatic level.
 However, where project level information is available, the co-lead agencies for this PEIS have attempted to include it.
-Additionally, the PEIS will serve as the basis for future project-level environmental review that may be required if additional adverse impacts not identified in this document are probable.
+Additionally, the PEIS will serve as a foundational document for future project-level environmental review.
+Future environmental review is described in Section 1.9.